hamologist/emojify-sam/README.md

 # Emojify Sam
 **Emojify Sam** is an AWS SAM project that exposes emojification from [Emojify](https://github.com/hamologist/emojify) on AWS Lambdas.
-The project currently initiates two seperate lambdas, one for emojifying via an API endpoint, and another that emojifies Discord messages via slash commands.
+The project currently initiates two separate lambdas, one for emojifying via an API endpoint, and another that emojifies Discord messages via slash commands.